verdaux/BookNotes/Impressors 5.md

 - [ ] Easily distracted by food
 - [ ] What's been keeping you busy?
 - [ ] What did you do this weekend?
+- [ ] Where are you going this weekend?